selfish/ha-wait-for-wolt/README.md

 - Every minute it polls Wolt for your active orders.
 - A sensor entity is created for each order that is in progress.
 The sensor state reflects the current order status and attributes include the delivery estimate, venue and items ordered.
 - New orders placed while Home Assistant is running are discovered automatically within the polling interval.
+- If you configure `venue_ids`, sensors for each venue report whether it is open and expose delivery price and estimates when available.

 ## Limitations
 - The integration relies on tokens taken from the Wolt web site.
 If they become invalid you will need to capture new ones.